RocketDerp/April14_2025/June10_2025/Humanity_Did_Not_Know_Public_Library.md

 # Humanity Did Not Know

-Humanity did not know this was a world-wide common problem, that hate and other isues were problems not only in some religions, some cultures, some societies, but kept re-appearing throuout the world.
+Humanity did not know this was a world-wide common problem, that hate and other isues were problems not only in some religions, some cultures, some societies, but kept re-appearing throughout the world.

 James Joyce articulated this crisis in his body of work, his ficiton writings and commentary / lectures.